 Situations may arise in which you would like confidential advice or to talk out situations over the phone or in person.
 We welcome the opportunity to help you find answers and work toward solutions.

-Call us when you have questions or concerns about:
+Call or click Ask Employee Relations when you have questions or concerns about:

 Employee Relations staff are available to help employees and supervisors understand Commonwealth of Virginia Policies and Virginia Tech policies and procedures.
-Remember that departments have their own Standard Operating Procedures (“SOP’s”).
+Departments have their own Standard Operating Procedures (“SOP’s”).
 Many include guidelines or standards for attendance, dress, requests for time off, and department-specific issues.
-Contact your supervisor for information, (click here for attendance standards that apply to all staff).
+Contact your supervisor for information.

 Usually, people can have different opinions and continue to work together toward common goals.
 But sometimes differences in opinion or personal beliefs can result in workplace conflicts.
 If you and another employee (co-worker, supervisor, or subordinate) are having difficulty communicating or working together, Employee Relations can offer advice, answers to questions, and information about resources available to employees, including mediation.